About Equity Literacy

 The knowledge and skills of equity literacy cultivate in individuals and institutions four equity abilities:

-the ability to Redress biases and inequities by understanding and addressing them at their institutional roots, and
+the ability to redress biases and inequities by understanding and addressing them at their institutional roots,

 Equity Literacy Institute workshops, equity coaching, and other services are designed around cultivating these abilities and preparing educators and other professional to cultivate them in one another.